Arrow sheds clarifying light on Argento’s elusive and hallucinatory film, without compromising its unnerving bottomlessness.

 If you listen carefully, you might be able to hear the kettle-fried pork rinds crowd rejoicing.

-Deep Red is a riveting thriller whose secrets carefully unravel via a series of carefully calibrated compositions that become not unlike virtual gateways into Freudian pasts.
+Its secrets unravel via a series of carefully calibrated compositions that become not unlike virtual gateways into Freudian pasts.